westarete/dotfiles/README.md

 [Nerd Tree](https://github.com/scrooloose/nerdtree) Pops out a filesystem tree on the left.
 I don't use it much but when I do I'm glad it's there.
 Toggle this open/closed with `Ctrl n`.

 [Ctrl-P](http://github.com/ctrlpvim/ctrlp.vim) Fuzzy-match file finder.
 I use this most of the time that I open files.
 Enact it with `Ctrl p` as the name suggests.
+Pro Tip: _do not_ hit `Ctrl p` when in your home directory, or it will index your entire home directory which takes forever.

 [Rails.vim](https://github.com/tpope/vim-rails) Quick navigation around Rails projects.
 I use `:A` and `:AV` quite a bit.
 Even though West Arete uses a nonstandard spec directory structure, I've patched it so things mostly work.